Tutti

 Wrapping up

 No matter what type of photographer you want to become, visiting photography exhibitions is an outstanding way to discover new styles, learn how to improve your own art, and find inspiration.
-And with new collections popping up all over the city every month, there's no shortage of exciting works to discover.
+And with new collections and photography competitions popping up every month, there's no shortage of exciting works to discover.

 Weekdays are generally quieter for most exhibitions, but you can book timeslots in advance online for all of them to guarantee admission.
 Why not make a day of it with a friend and visit a few in succession, stopping by at some local independent pubs to discuss your thoughts on each exhibition.
 All in the name of research, of course.